Stash Invest Review 2023

 Stash has a bank account with their version of a cashback card called the Stash Stock-Back® Card.
 This card is issued by Green Dot Bank.
 There's no minimum balance required to open and maintain a Stash banking account.
 However, to receive your Stash Debit card, you must deposit at least $1.00 to the bank account balance.
 There are here are also no hidden banking fees.
 In fact, there are no overdraft fees with this account.

-Here are some of the features of a Stash Debit account:
+Here are some of the features of a Stash banking account:

-- Stash Stock-Back: When you use your Stash Debit card at a retailer on Stash's investing platform (such as Walmart, Starbucks, and Amazon), you'll earn a percentage of your purchase back as a fractional share of that company.
-If you use your Stash Debit card anywhere else, you'll earn a percentage back in a Stash ETF.
+- Stash Stock-Back® Card: When you use your Stash Stock-Back® Card at a retailer on Stash's investing platform (such as Walmart, Starbucks, Netflix and Amazon), you can earn a percentage of your purchase back as a fractional share of that company.
+If you use your Stock-Back® Card anywhere else, you can earn a percentage of a stock or ETF of your choosing.

-- Recurring Transfers: This lets you automatically transfer money from your external linked bank account to your Stash Debit account.
+- Recurring Transfers: This lets you automatically transfer money from your external linked bank account to your Stash banking account.

-- ASAP Direct Deposit: When you set up your paychecks to directly deposit into your Stash Debit account, they'll hit your account as many as two days earlier than they'd hit another bank account.
-(Many large banks hold deposits for a few days to earn interest.)
+- ASAP Direct Deposit: When you set up your paychecks to directly deposit into your bank account on Stash, it can hit your account up to two days earlier than it may hit with another bank account.